vasokb/KDtree-Quadtree/README.md

 # KDtree-Quadtree

-I experimented with those two alogrithms to practice my skills in Python and OOP.
+I experimented with those two space-partitioning alogrithms to practice my skills in Python and OOP.